WJE120504EVERETT/CIV5_civilizations_-Traditional-Chinese-Translation/README.md

 Translating some English mods into Traditional Chinese for Civ5 (Type:civilizations).

+The author (WJE120504EVERETT) will make changes to the game mods with evil bugs (but all special buildings, special units, special abilities, etc will not be changed)

 Produced by the author for free!
 Commercial use not allowed!